 Through the four-factor analysis, Colonial Behavioral Health has determined that no additional types of language assistance are needed at this time.
-The following details current agency procedures.
+The following details are current agency procedures.

-Staff Access to Language Assistance Services
+Employee Access to Language Assistance Services

-Agency staff who encounter LEP persons can access language services by calling the contract translation service.
-All staff will be provided with information about the contracted language assistance service via the internal Interpretation ticket system.
+Agency employees who encounter LEP individuals can access language services by calling the contract translation service.
+All employees will be provided with information about the contracted language assistance service via the internal Interpretation ticket system.